Blog

 The Future

 There is currently a movement to pass legislation that will define and regulate accessibility for developing technology.
 H.R.
 3101 was introduced in June 2009 by Edward Markey (D-MA).
 Called the “Twenty-First Century Communications and Video Accessibility Act of 2009,” this legislation will, if enacted, amend the nation’s Communications Act.
-With more than 240 national, state, and community-based organizations supporting the legislation, and with telecommunications becoming more essential to our daily lives all the time, it looks like it won’t be long before captions will be required across all forms of visual media.
+More than 240 national, state, and community-based organizations support the legislation.
+As telecommunications become more essential to our daily lives, we can expect captions to soon be required across all forms of visual media.

 Update: